Make Your Own River Table with MAS Epoxies!

 Step Seven: Mix Deep Pour Epoxy and Apply

 Once the base layer of Table Top Epoxy has set for approximately 12 hrs, you are ready to apply Deep Pour Epoxy over the first layer.
 Measure the dimensions of the river channel that needs to be poured and use our handy Resin Calculator to tell you the amount of epoxy you will need for this layer.
 We mixed a full 1.3 gallon kit of Deep Pour epoxy and poured into the river channel at .5″ thick.
 Remember that Deep Pour epoxy is mass and temperature sensitive so the more you mix at warmer temperatures the faster it will cure (and possibly lead to negative effects like bubbling, yellowing or cracking).
+Deep Pour is considered a river pour epoxy because of these characteristics.

 The mold was 42″ long and 20″ wide.
 However, the live edge width between the slabs varied from 6″ to 20″.
 Pouring at .5″ in 70F working conditions will let the epoxy cure properly and not overheat which could cause shrinking, yellowing and cracking.
 After 12 hrs we applied the last .5″ of Deep Pour on top of this layer.
 Since the epoxy was poured in two .5″ layers within 12 hrs of each other, the layers bond together providing a 1″ thick casting with out any layer lines.